paul-hammant/tbd/content/game-changers/index.md

 weight: 40
 ---

-Since the 80's a number of things have pushed best practices towards Trunk Based Development, or away from it.
+Since the early 80's a number of things have pushed best practices towards Trunk Based Development, or away from it.

+The language in use to describe such things has changed over time.
+Software Configuration Management (SCM) is used less today than Version Control Systems (VCS) is.
+A simpler still "Source Control" seems to be used colloquially too.

+Similarly, 'trunk' and 'branch', have not always been used as terms for controlled code lines that have a common ancestor, and are eminently (and repeatably) mergeable.

 ## RCS - simple but 'early days'